HazelLitwiller/d2-flinch-calculator/README.md

 # Destiny 2 Flinch Calculator

+A flinch calculator for the FPS game Destiny 2, built with React and Bootstrap.

 ## Flinch factors
 - Health stat: Gain up to a 10% bonus at 100 health stat (0.1% gained per point)
 - Weapon tier (based on stability starting at 20):